MadJavaEntFall2018/FatBikeTrailReports/README.md

 # Paula Waite Individual Project

-This repository will serve as an example for the Spring 2016 Enterprise Java Class.
+This repository will serve as an example for Madison College's Enterprise Java Class.

 ### Problem Statement